Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 KinomaJS loads only the image asset required for the target display scale.
 However, it is not necessary to provide small, medium, and large textures.
 If a texture does not include an image asset that matches the display scale, a larger or smaller image asset (in that order) will be loaded and scaled.

 ### Skins

-Skins describe the appearance of images and colors in the user interface of applications and shells.
+Skins describe the appearance of colors and images in the user interface of applications and shells, by defining either portions of a texture to draw or fill contents with or colors to fill or stroke contents with.
 Skins bind part or all of a texture to an identifier that is used by contents to render their appearance.
 Skins are a convenient tool for defining the look of an application or shell independently of the assets and rendering code.

 #### Variants and States

-Skins reference a part of a texture.
+Skins can reference a part of a texture.
 It is often convenient to store several icons or other user interface elements in a single image.

 The following example creates three skins from `iconTexture`.
 The image asset `icons.png` is shown in Figure 2.